goldenphoenix713/Unum/README.md

         raise IncompatibleUnitsError(self, other)
     unum.IncompatibleUnitsError: [s] can't be converted to [kg]

-and when units are present in operations that don't expect them, such as the second part of an exponentiation
+and when units are present in operations that don't expect them, such as an exponent

     >>> 2 ** (2*m)
     Traceback (most recent call last):